pareto/pareto.jsonexport/README.txt

     a simple registry (non-Zope object) to hold the mapping from class to exporter, so it's used to remember exporter code for Zope/Plone objects

-  * exporters
+  * serializers

-    a set of exporter classes (and a base class)
+    a set of JSON serializer classes (and base classes)

   * service